DeepBridge-Validation/DeepBridge/examples/dbdataset/03_model_integration.md

   2. Provide a trained model when creating the dataset
   3. Provide a path to a saved model file
   4. Provide pre-computed predictions when you don't have the original model
+  5. For binary classification, provide only class 1 probability

 - When providing a model or model path, `DBDataset` automatically generates predictions
 - The `prob_cols` parameter allows working with pre-computed probabilities when you don't have the model
+- For binary classification, you can provide just the probability for class 1, and the system will calculate class 0 probability as (1 - class 1 probability)